 We know the responsibility we have in caring for your camper.
 Your confidence in our safety plan is vital to us!

-This summer, our medical team is not testing for Covid.
-Campers that are ill (with any sickness, covid or otherwise) will either remain in the nurses lodge until our medical team deems they are okay to continue with camp activities, or they will be sent home if the illness persists.
-In the event that a camper tests positive for Covid after returning home and we are alerted by the campers parents, we will send an email notifying the other campers from that cabin.
-However, we will not be requiring those campers to go home or enter into quarantine.
+Campers who are ill (with any sickness, covid or otherwise) will either remain in the nurses lodge until our medical team deems they are okay to continue with camp activities, or they will be sent home if the illness persists.

 Child Abuse Protection Plan